levanduy99/Java-Coding/README.md

 Return `k` after placing the final result in the first `k` slots of `nums`.

 Do not allocate extra space for another array.
-You must do this by modifying the input array in-place with O(1) extra menory.
+You must do this by modifying the input array in-place with O(1) extra memory.

 2. Best Time to Buy and Sell Stock II